ryansheehy0/Neo-C/Readme.md

 - You can use `array1 + array2` or `string1 + string2` to do concatenation.

 ### [Main function](#neo-c)
+- The main function doesn't have to return anything.
+If it doesn't return anything it's assumed to return 0.

 ```C++
 // Neo-C